port-labs/port-docs/docs/software-catalog/blueprint/calculation-properties.md

 ## Using meta properties in calculation properties

-It is possible to use Meta Properties as template values for Calculation Properties, since the syntax is the same as user-defined properties, but without the keyword
+It is possible to use [meta properties](./mirror-properties.md/#meta-property-mirror-property) as template values for Calculation Properties, since the syntax is the same as user-defined properties, but without the keyword
 `properties` in the calculation syntax.

 For example, if you want to concat a url with Title property and the protocol: